 An elder law attorney’s role is to provide tools and information necessary to deal with potential problems that arise during the aging process.

-One’s needs change as they grow older and the magnitude of the decisions can seem overwhelming.
-It is always best to consult with an elder law attorney before illness or incapacity becomes an issue so they can help you clarify the problems you could face down the road and provide guidance to help you plan ahead and maintain control of your life.
+Needs change as the years go by, and the magnitude of the decisions can seem overwhelming.
+It is always best to consult with an elder law attorney before illness or incapacity becomes an issue, so they can help you clarify the problems you could face down the road and provide guidance to help you plan ahead and maintain control of your life.